-- Evaluate joint procurement of materials and equipment whenever found to be in the best interest of the County. - Evaluate joint contracting for capital projects to find savings resulting from reduced mobilization fees, increased competitive bidding, etc. (e.g. mowing, paving, road systems, snow plowing), - Explore opportunities to share or contract staffing services. - Create additional and modern methods to communicate events and initiatives, and to generate direct input from the community.
+- Evaluate joint procurement of materials and equipment whenever found to be in the best interest of the County.
+This includes development of policy for purchasing items that are environmentally friendly and encouraging departments to practice environmental stewardship and resilience. - Evaluate joint contracting for capital projects to find savings resulting from reduced mobilization fees, increased competitive bidding, etc. (e.g. mowing, paving, road systems, snow plowing), - Explore opportunities to share or contract staffing services. - Create additional and modern methods to communicate events and initiatives, and to generate direct input from the community.
 This could include community engagement via a new website or a social media presence. - Coordinate community development and land use decision-making in Richland Center among institutional partners such as Richland County, Richland Center, Richland Hospital, and Richland Local School District.